davidmoten/word-wrap/src/docs/rules.md

 ## Wrapping rules
 The rules below are generated from the unit tests in `WordWrapTest.java`.
 The default wrapping configuration used is a line length of 6 characters.
+The $ symbol is used to represent a new line character.

 1. **breakOnCommaDoesNotHappenWithoutSpaceAfter**
+Input:
 ```
 hi,there
 ```
-&nbsp;&nbsp;&nbsp;&nbsp;:arrow_down:
+Output:
 ```
 hi,th-$
 ere
 ```

 2. **breakOnCommasWithDigits**
+Input:
 ```
 1,2,3,4,5,6,7,8,9
 ```
-&nbsp;&nbsp;&nbsp;&nbsp;:arrow_down:
+Output:
 ```
 1,2,3,$
 4,5,6,$